shabin5785/LearnAngularJS/Doc_2.md

 - by default all data between opening and closing tags are lost.
 To keep this data, add ng-content place holder in template of a component and angualr will pass data between tags to it.

+**Life Cylce Methods**
+- ngOnChanges - called after a bound property changes.
+Its also executed when the component is intialized and after that for changes

+-ngOnInit - Once the component initalized.
+It will run after constructor

+-ngDoCheck - This will run whenever change detector runs.
+SO can run multipe times as angular runs changedetector to check on all properties and components.